makerdao/community/governance/votes/Executive vote - May 25, 2022.md

 ### ESM Minimum Threshold Increase

-As per [this Governance Poll](https://vote.makerdao.com/polling/QmQgab4a), the ESM Minimum Threshold (`min`) ---i.e., the minimum MKR amount required for triggering an [Emergency Shutdown](https://makerdao.world/en/learn/governance/emergency-shutdown)--- will be increased as follows if this executive proposal passes:
+As per [this Governance Poll](https://vote.makerdao.com/polling/QmQgab4a), the ESM Minimum Threshold (`min`) -i.e., the minimum MKR amount required for triggering an [Emergency Shutdown](https://makerdao.world/en/learn/governance/emergency-shutdown)- will be increased as follows if this executive proposal passes:

 - From 100,000 MKR to **150,000 MKR**.

+For further information, please read [the originating Signal Request](https://forum.makerdao.com/t/signal-request-increase-the-esm-minimum-threshold/15006).

 ### Core Unit MKR Vesting Transfers

 #### Development and UX Core Unit (DUX-001)

-As per their successful [MKR budget proposal](https://vote.makerdao.com/polling/QmSYLL9K), a total of 355.86 MKR will be transferred to the [Development and UX Core Unit (DUX-001)](https://mips.makerdao.com/mips/details/MIP39c2SP18) at [0x5A994D8428CCEbCC153863CCdA9D2Be6352f89ad](https://etherscan.io/address/0x5A994D8428CCEbCC153863CCdA9D2Be6352f89ad) if this executive proposal passes.
+As per their successful [MKR budget proposal](https://mips.makerdao.com/mips/details/MIP40c3SP27), a total of 355.86 MKR will be transferred to the [Development and UX Core Unit (DUX-001)](https://mips.makerdao.com/mips/details/MIP39c2SP18) at [0x5A994D8428CCEbCC153863CCdA9D2Be6352f89ad](https://etherscan.io/address/0x5A994D8428CCEbCC153863CCdA9D2Be6352f89ad) if this executive proposal passes.

 #### Sidestream Auction Services Core Unit (SAS-001)

-As per their successful [MKR budget proposal](https://vote.makerdao.com/polling/QmPnAkS4), a total of 243.7953 MKR will be transferred to the [Sidestream Auction Services Core Unit (SAS-001)](https://mips.makerdao.com/mips/details/MIP39c2SP25) at [0xb1f950a51516a697E103aaa69E152d839182f6Fe](https://etherscan.io/address/0xb1f950a51516a697E103aaa69E152d839182f6Fe) if this executive proposal passes.
+As per their successful [MKR budget proposal](https://mips.makerdao.com/mips/details/MIP40c3SP44), a total of 243.7953 MKR will be transferred to the [Sidestream Auction Services Core Unit (SAS-001)](https://mips.makerdao.com/mips/details/MIP39c2SP25) at [0xb1f950a51516a697E103aaa69E152d839182f6Fe](https://etherscan.io/address/0xb1f950a51516a697E103aaa69E152d839182f6Fe) if this executive proposal passes.

 ### `lid` Parameter Adjustment of the Rate-limited Flapper

 As per [this Governance Poll](https://vote.makerdao.com/polling/QmREdTJK), the `lid` parameter (which sets the total value of DAI allowed to be sent out to [surplus (flap) auctions](https://auctions.makerdao.com/flap) at once) will be adjusted as follows if this executive proposal passes:

-- From 150,000 MKR to **30,000 DAI**, effectively reducing the amount of parallel flap auctions from five to one.
+- From 150,000 DAI to **30,000 DAI**, effectively reducing the amount of parallel flap auctions from five to one.

+For further information please read [the originating Signal Request](https://forum.makerdao.com/t/signal-request-change-lid-parameter-on-the-rate-limiter/14688).

 ## Review